 - Westmount Architectural Heritage Area, Edmonton

 Other conservation incentives

 There are a variety of additional planning incentives offered for retaining heritage buildings, including but not limited to:

 - Beltline Area Density Bonusing (Part 11 of the Land Use Bylaw.)

 - Downtown Historic Resource Retention Incentive (Part 13 of the Land Use Bylaw.)

 - Policy direction for secondary suites in Historic properties

-For information about available incentives, please first consult the Area Redevelopment Plan, the rules of the Land Use District, and guiding policy documents including the Municipal Development Plan and Developed Areas Guidebook.
+For information about available incentives, please first consult the Area Redevelopment Plan, the rules of the Land Use District, and guiding policy documents including the Municipal Development Plan and the Guide to Local Areal Planning.